senseobservationsystems/sense-android-library/sense-android-library/documentation/architecture.md

 ## 1. SenseService

 This is main sense service class from which application can binded to.
-A ServiceStateHelper object will keep information of the state of the service.
-A SubscriptionManager object will keep the producer-subscriber model of all available sensor.

-Activities or other component that binded to sense service can communicate with it through SenseServiceStub, that can be gathered by calling getService method from the binder object in onServiceConnected callback.
+Activities or other component that binded to sense service can not access the SenseService directly, but through nl.sense_os.service.SenseServiceStub instance, that can be gathered from the nl.sense_os.service.SenseService.SenseBinder instance refered in onServiceConnected callback of ServiceConnection defined when binding the service (see Binding).
+Through this SenseServiceStub instance, application could then retrieve some functionality:

-The service itself is started by calling to toggleMain(true).
-The service will registers as foreground service so it does not get easily killed by Android.
-Another component called AliveChecker will look into the service and make sure it keeps running.
+* Register user
+* Login/Logout
+* Toggle (start/stop) main sensing
+* Toggle (start/stop) individual sensor
+* Get/Set settings preferences

 SenseService is implemented in nl.sense_os.service.SenseService.